Apply for a Postdoc!

 Required Documents to Submit: Applicants should submit: (1) Cover letter (max 3 pages) stating your interest in this position, your fit and your previous experience related to this position description, including scientific goals and interests, (2) CV, (3) Names and contact information for three persons willing to provide a recommendation.

 If aspects of this position sound interesting to you, even if you do not possess all skills listed, I strongly encourage you to apply to be considered for this opportunity.
 Start date is Fall 2022, but some flexibility is possible.
 Postdoc must be resident at Georgia Tech.
 The position is for one year with the opportunity to extend for an additional year (currently two years of funding in total) and several options for further expansion on upcoming grant submissions.

 Please contact Jenny (email@example.com) if you have any questions or to begin the application process.

 We seek to create a community of scientists with complementary backgrounds that will be mutually informative.
 Any researcher with a broad interest in integrating a paleontological perspective with spatial ecology and/or conservation biology are welcome to apply.
 Prior experience in paleontology is not required.
 Please see the general "Opportunities" page for more information about topics currently being targeted, or feel free to pitch your own.
-All postdocs are encouraged to write individual fellowships.
+Any postdoctoral candidates must be seeking to work with Jenny to pursue a fellowship opportunity (e.g.- NSF EAR, NSF BIO, NASA, AAUW, etc.).
 If you you are interested in teaming with the lab to target an such an opportunity, please contact Jenny.